chaoss/metrics/2_Growth-Maturity-Decline.md

 # Category: Growth-Maturity-Decline

-Goal: Identify if the activity of an open source community is growing or declining and the level of maturity the project has reached.
+Goal: Identify if the level of maturity the project has reached and whether it is growing or declining.

 ## Issue Resolution